 The SRO is in charge of running elections, which are held in the second half of JCR Meetings.
 They’re assisted by the three JROs, who work together to ensure that elections are fair and run smoothly.

-The three JROs and the Stool are elected in the first meeting of the year, so if you want to get involved in GovComm, email the SRO (details below).
-These roles require no experience whatsoever, and are a great way of getting involved in Cuth’s!
+The two JROs and the Stool are elected in the first meeting of the year, so if you want to get involved in GovComm, email the SRO (details below).
+These roles require no experience whatsoever, and are a great way of getting involved in Cuth’s3

 - to assist the FCO in their duties;

 - to ensure financial motions submitted to JCR Meetings are reasonable and legitimate;

 - to oversee the use of JCR assets by the Excutive and Library Committees as well as the Senior Clubs and Societies.

 - President of the Society